yulizhou/Kipfian/README.md

 1. the data is extremely sparse so that capturing interactions is important.
 2. I hope to capture side information like borrower's gender and posted date.

 The second model is an item-item collabrative filtering which accounts for interactions.
+It provides fast computing and higher recall score.

 ## Challenges
 **Computational cost**.
 Factorization Machine is difficult to compute because of the size of the feature matrix.
 In this project, the feature matrix has 1.27M rows and over 2.4M columns.
 A simple model with minimum features could run 2-3 hours and the most complex one ran for 5 days.
 It's not really feasible for a two-week project and Kiva, as a NGO, doesn't necessary have the resources to implement it.